-The Plan considers open or laparoscopic Roux-en-Y gastric bypass (RYGB) or laparoscopic adjustable silicone gastric banding (LASGB or Lap-Band) medically necessary when the selection criteria listed below are met.
+The Plan considers open or laparoscopic Roux-en-Y gastric bypass (RYGB) or laparoscopic adjustable silicone gastric banding (LASGB or Lap-Band) Medically Necessary when the selection criteria listed below are met.

-Selection criteria:
+Selection Criteria:

-- 1. Presence of severe obesity, that has persisted for at least 3 years for a Plan Participant who has been continuously covered under the Choices employee group benefits plan for at least 18 consecutive months, is defined as the following: - a.
-Body mass index (BMI) exceeding 40 combined with at least two of the following conditions: - i.
-Clinically significant obstructive sleep apnea - ii.
-Pickwickian syndrome; - iii.
-Congestive heart failure; - iv.
+- 1. Presence of severe obesity that has persisted for at least three (3) years for a Plan Participant who has been continuously covered under the Choices Plan for at least eighteen (18) consecutive months, is defined as meeting the following:

+- a.
+Body mass index (BMI) exceeding 40.

+- b.
+Body mass index (BMI) exceeding 35 combined with at least two of these conditions:

+- i.
+Clinically significant obstructive sleep apnea;

+- ii.
+Pickwickian syndrome;

+- iii.
+Congestive heart failure:

+- iv.
 Cardiomyopathy;

+- v.
+Insulin dependent or oral medication dependent diabetes;

+- vi.
+Severe musculoskeletal dysfunction;

+- vii.
+Gastric Esophageal Reflux Disorder;

+- viii.
+Pulmonary edema; or

+- ix.
+Medically refractory hypertension (blood pressure greater than 140 mmHg systolic and/or 90 mmHg diastolic despite optimal medical management) and

+- 2. Plan Participant has completed growth (18 years of age or documentation of completion of bone growth): and